GCorreia-SD/GCorreia-SD/README.md

   * 📓 I'm currently studying Electrical Engineering at the Federal University of Bahia (UFBA).

   * 💻 I'm a researcher in the field of Photovoltaic Inverters and Electric Cars!
-I'm also a Clinical Engineering intern at the Sarah Network of Rehabilitation Hospitals.
+I'm also a Clinical Engineering intern at the Ford Brazil.

+  * 🤖 I also love researching and learning more about AI/ML and Mobile Robotics.
 </p>

 <!-- TechStack -->